jithyan/blog/_posts/reducing-re-renders.md

 ```

 So how does this app perform?
-To answer this question, I'm going to use the React DevTools Profiler to measure how long it takes
-to render all the components.
+To answer this question, I'm going to use the React DevTools Profiler to measure how long it takes to render all the components.

 I just want the `RandomNumberListAndCounter` to re-render, so I can do this by clicking on the
 increment counter button.
+Before clicking the counter button, I hit record on the profiler, then after I see the counter increment, I stop recording.
+If any renders took place, the profile will spit out a flame graph of how long each component took to render.

 ![First click](/assets/blog/reducing-re-renders/first-click.png)